simpledotorg/dhis2-hypertension-package/doc/design_guide.md

 The next section highlights registrations (how many patients are enrolled in a hypertension/diabetes control program) and how many of those patients are “under care” (have visited in the past 12 months).
 Patients that have not visited in the last 12 months (i.e. no BP measure/blood sugar recorded in the past 12 months) are recorded as lost to follow-up.

-The treatment cascade provides a view of how many expected individuals in a region are under treatment for hypertension/diabetes and, of those patients, how many have their BP/blood sugar under control.
+The treatment cascade (on right side) provides an estimated view of how many individuals in a region are under treatment for hypertension/diabetes and, of those patients, how many have their BP/blood sugar under control.

+Figures shown include:

 | **Indicator**                                    | **Hypertension dashboard**                                                                                                                                              | **Diabetes dashboard**                                                                                                                                                  |
 | :----------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |